A trip to Lapland in summer? nuh-uh. Lapland is a winter wonderland!!!

 I love to sample local cuisine wherever I go, though my being vegetarian limits me to some extent.

 Kulta Katriina is quite a spesh part of the Finnish coffee culture.
 We tried this traditional Finnish coffee at Santa Claus Village.

-Here are some special recommendation for kids.
+Here are some special recommendations for kids.
 They’d love me for this, I know.

 Arctic Ice Cream Factory

-You’ll find the Rieska (barley flatbread), bilberry (Lappish berry) desserts almost everywhere in Lapland.
+You’ll find the Rieska (barley flatbread), and bilberry (Lappish berry) desserts almost everywhere in Lapland.

 You can use some of our recommendations.